software-verificable-202010/calendar-part-4-S2Global/Readme.md

 In this last update, a guest view functionality has been added to allow users a chance to open other users calendars in a read-only manner.

 ## Testing
-Unit testing has been applied to a considerable portion of the code (20.97%).
+Unit testing has been applied to a considerable portion of the code (27.21%).
 Proof can be found in the Evidence folder.
 Tests have been run through the Visual Studio 2019 Enterprise Test Explorer tool, which measures Block Statements.
 Blocks are Statement sequences that are treated as a single Statement.
-This makes it a type of Statement Coverage.
+Another type of Statement Coverage.

 Reference: https://www.froglogic.com/coco/statement-coverage/